Connect

 After months of this, I could tell that the Lyme was being killed, and eventually was gone, but the damage to my body was severe.
 I had been bedridden since I quit my job, and I could not eat anything.
 I had to force-feed myself at least once a day, although it would make me horribly ill for the next 6-8 hours.
 “You have to eat every day”, I’d tell myself.
 “If you don’t eat, you’ll die.”

-By fall of 2020 I was healthier than I had been in years.
+By the fall of 2020, I was healthier than I had been in years.
 I moved to another state, started trail running again, and got a full-time job.
 I still felt sick all of the time, but I could eat a list of at least 10 things, I was active, and I was living on my own and providing for myself.
+This lasted for about 18 months until I felt my health start to slip again.
+I ended up having a relapse in the summer of 2022, which was much worse than the first.

-Currently (Nov 2025) I feel healthy enough to pursue I life full-time.
-I am looking for a full-time career, while continuing to remotely train people on the side.
-I live in the mountains of North Idaho, and I am excited to finally live a normal and healthy life.
+Now, in November of 2025, I feel healthy enough to pursue a life full-time.
+I am looking for a full-time career while continuing to train people remotely on the side.
+I live in the mountains of North Idaho, and I am finally excited to live a normal, healthy life.
+I spent a cumulative several years completely bedridden, years unable to eat, unable to use electricity for an extended period of time, suffered six surgeries, horrible chronic pain and sickness, and now I’m ready to get after life.

 Alright, so let’s switch gears a bit and talk business.
 What should we know?